Constrained Polynomial Zonotopes: Conversion from Other Set Representations

-\Comp The complexity of the conversion is $\mathcal{O}(1)$ since the construction of the CPZ only involves concatenations. $\square$ \end{proof}
+Since a polynomial zonotope is simply a CPZ without constraints, the conversion is trivial in this case.
+For polynomial zonotopes that are defined with additional independent generators as in \cite[Def.~1]{Kochdumper2019}, one can first convert the polynomial zonotope to a polynomial zonotope without independent generators using \cite[Prop.~1]{Kochdumper2020c}.
 According to \cite[Prop.
 4]{Kochdumper2019}, the set defined by a Taylor model can be equivalently represented as a polynomial zonotope.
-Furthermore, according to \cite[Prop.
-3]{Kochdumper2019} any zonotope can be represented as a polynomial zonotope, and any interval can be represented as a zonotope \cite[Prop.
-2.1]{Althoff2010a}.
-It therefore holds according to Prop. \ref{prop:convPolyZonotope} that any Taylor model, any zonotope, and any interval can be represented as a CPZ.
+Moreover, according to \cite[Prop.~3]{Kochdumper2019} any zonotope can be represented as a polynomial zonotope, and any interval can be represented as a zonotope \cite[Prop.~2.1]{Althoff2010a}.
+Finally, a constrained zonotope is a special case of a CPZ where all polynomial functions are linear, so the conversion is straightforward.
+In summary, we therefore obtain the following conversion rules: